 The structure of the story is neat and tidy.
 Each chapter is a relatively independent chapter, which tells about an important event that happened to Little Bird at each stage of growth.
 Each event is about two years apart, paving the way for each other and echoing each other.

 The tone of each chapter is different.
-Some are bright, such as "New Friend", which tells Bird to make friends with a little human girl; some are mysterious, such as "The Dance of Maicoby", which describes a magical carnival full of magical colors. ; Some magnificent and magnificent, such as "The Dog of God", is a thrilling adventure that Bird experienced during the rebellious period.
+Some are bright, such as "New Friend", which tells Bird to make friends with a little human girl; some are mysterious, such as "The Dance of Maicoby", which describes a magical carnival full of magical colors.
+Some are magnificent and magnificent, such as "The Dog of God", which is a thrilling adventure that Bird experienced during the rebellious period.

 In the last chapter, Bird has grown into a calm boy after training.
 He loses the ability to wander the yin and yang, leaving the cemetery and stepping into the vast world, which is extremely melancholy.
 At this time, you want to pounce on the window of the author's house with a brick in your hand and order him to write a sequel.

-The wording of this book is concise, the length is not long, it is an out-and-out children's book.
+The wording of this book is concise, and the length is not long, it is an out-and-out children's book.
 Throughout the book are Neil Gaiman's wild imagination, gorgeous and funny language, and exciting narrative skills.
 This is a pure growth story.

 Although it is full of ghouls, werewolves, ancient tombs, bullying, murder, and suspense, its core is the wholehearted love of Byrd’s adoptive parents, Silas’s follow-up teaching, left to right Under the kind care of the tomb, he explores the process of the world's self-understanding.